Wound Healing and your Diet

 Medically reviewed by Drugs.com.
 Last updated on Jan 5, 2023.

-Your body uses nutrients from healthy foods to heal wounds caused by injury, surgery, or pressure ulcers.
-How fast and how well your wound heals depends on many things.
+Your body uses nutrients from healthy foods to heal wounds caused by injury, surgery, or pressure injuries.
 There is no special diet that will heal your wound, but a healthy meal plan can help your wound heal faster.
 Nutrients that are important for healing are protein, zinc, and vitamin C. Liquids are also important for wound healing.

 Follow a healthy meal plan:

-- Limit foods that are high in fat, sugar, and salt, such as doughnuts, cookies, fried foods, candy, and regular soda.
-These foods are low in nutrients that are important for healing.
+- Limit unhealthy foods, such as those that are high in fat, sugar, and salt.
+Examples include doughnuts, cookies, fried foods, candy, and regular soda.
+These kinds of foods are low in nutrients that are important for healing.

 Good sources of protein: